World Conference on Human Rights, Vienna, 1993

 The World Conference on Human Rights took place in Vienna, Austria from 14-25 June 1993.
 A pivotal moment, the conference's main outcome was the

-On 25 June 1993, representatives of 171 States adopted by consensus the Vienna Declaration and Programme of Action of the World Conference on Human Rights, thus successfully closing the two-week World conference and presenting to the international community a common plan for the strengthening of human rights work around the world.
+Vienna Declaration and Programme of Action, a common plan for the strengthening of human rights work around the world.

-The Vienna Declaration and Program of Action marks the culmination of a long process of review and debate over the current status of human rights machinery in the world.
-It also marks the beginning of a renewed effort to strengthen and further implement the body of human rights instruments that have been painstakingly constructed on the foundation of the Universal Declaration of Human Rights since 1948.
+Vienna also marked the beginning of a renewed effort to strengthen and further implement the body of human rights instruments that had been painstakingly constructed on the foundation of the Universal Declaration of Human Rights since 1948.

-In his presentation of the document to the final plenary session, Mr. Ibrahima Fall, the Secretary-General of the Conference, said that the Vienna Declaration provides the international community with a new "framework of planning, dialogue and cooperation" that will enable a holistic approach to promoting human rights and involve actors at all levels -- international, national and local.
+closing statement, Mr. Ibrahima Fall, the Secretary-General of the Conference, said that the Declaration provided the international community with a new "framework of planning, dialogue and cooperation" that will enable a holistic approach to promoting human rights and involve actors at all levels -- international, national and local.

 Historic photos of the World Conference on Human Rights are available to view and download from the